Skip to main content

 Unified Transcription and Translation for Extended Reality

 Throughout the COVID19 pandemic, we have seen society endure a series of lockdowns.
 Although this has been extremely difficult to manage, many people have been able to continue working and studying online.
 This is largely due to availability of online video conferencing tools, which provide video, audio, screensharing, and chat capabilities.
-Though in-person meetings are possible again, the ease of meeting online persists, pointing to a future where hybrid formats will become the new norm.
+Though in-person meetings are possible again, the ease of meeting online persists, and hybrid working is a new norm.
 This brings together the best aspects of both formats, with an increase in global accessibility, time-saving, and substantial savings in terms of transport costs and carbon-emission reduction.
 But it also comes with important challenges and new opportunities: How can we promote a good experience to both in-person and online participants?
 How can we promote global collaborations where people can speak their own language, understand each other and be understood?

 So whilst we already have the ability to gather people instantly and cheaply from all over the world, in UTTER we will develop technologies that will provide the next level of support for online and hybrid meetings, that will offer an eXtended Reality (XR) experience.
 We will provide the type of meeting support that would normally only have been possible with a personal assistant, such as summarising the meeting and answering questions about it.
 Our XR models will also be applied to online customer support.
 Here we will help an organisation provide global customer support through transcription and translation.
 And furthermore we will develop models for things like personalized support in the customer's own language, quality control, and assisting human agents with clarity, empathy, and cultural awareness.